 “The triple quadrupole helped turn mass spectrometry into an analytical chemistry method,” writes Chemical & Engineering News.
 “Before then, mass spectrometry had been primarily used by physical and organic chemists, not for quantifying molecules in samples but for identifying them.
 Over the ensuing 40 years, the triple quad became a workhorse of quantitative mass spectrometry.”

 The article quotes Agilent scientists Terry Sheehan and Shane Tichy in its history of the triple quad.
 And the Agilent Ultivo Triple Quadrupole LC/MS is highlighted as a recent innovation in triple quad technology.

 - How Does Mass Spectroscopy Work?
 (Bitesize Bio)

 - Selected ion fragmentation with a tandem quadrupole mass spectrometer

-- As the triple quadrupole turns 40, mass spec gurus look back on what it’s meant to chemistry (Chemical & Energy News)
+- As the triple quadrupole turns 40, mass spec gurus look back on what it’s meant to chemistry (Chemical & Engineering News)

 - Terry Sheehan (LinkedIn)

 - Agilent Scientists are on the “Power List”

 - Agilent Mass Spectrometry